 Some retailers respond to the challenges of making any profits on Black Friday using techniques such as stocking loss leaders, and using the sales to price discriminate.

-Customers willing to queue from 5am to get a discounted product perhaps wouldn’t be willing to pay any more than the discounted rate: less price sensitive consumers prefer to pay more and have a lie in.
+Customers willing to wait in lines starting at 5am to get a discounted product perhaps wouldn’t be willing to pay any more than the discounted rate; less price sensitive consumers prefer to pay more and have a lie in.

 Arduous sales events are one way to identify the customers who will accept a more stressful shopping experience in return for a discount.